 In 1977, at the age of 33, I took my first yoga class, in San Francisco.
 Truthfully, I wasn’t all that thrilled by it.
 It was OK, it was alright, but not so mind-boggling really.
-But something I couldn’t figure out had gotten my attention, because I went back, & then I went back again, & I kept going back.
+But something I couldn’t figure out had gotten my attention, because I went back, and then I went back again, and I kept going back.
 I think it was the way that a certain mental quiet came to me in the midst of all the physical effort that intrigued me.
-Plus the intricacy of the poses had a kind of artistic, rhythmical and coherent quality---a quality of wholeness and aliveness---that was very enticing.
+Plus the intricacy of the poses had a kind of artistic, rhythmical, and coherent quality — a quality of wholeness and aliveness — that was very enticing.

-I taught my first yoga class in 1985, so I’ve been teaching 33 years so far, full-time.
+I taught my first yoga class in 1985, so I’ve been teaching for well over three decades so far, full-time.

 People have always wanted to know the truth of what it means to be human, and how we each fit into the larger world of community — the other creatures, the plants and weather, all that.
 Plus what holds it all together, and how it can all be so beautiful and yet so difficult at the same time.
 People have always had these questions, and I think that yoga is one way, one practice, that people have invented to help themselves explore these mysteries.
 The impulse to question and to seek is age-old, and yoga is just one way, and there are many others.
 If yoga did not exist, still we would question.